RateDaveR/nix-config/README.md

 ## TODO

 - [ ] Bind Firefox to a key combination or explore `nohup` to prevent closure when the terminal is closed.
 - [ ] Explore persistence options for home lab setups.
 - [ ] Add more hosts and users to the configuration.
 - [ ] Integrate advanced secret management tools like `sops-nix` or `pass`.
 - [ ] Investigate Hydra for CI/CD and binary caching.
 - [ ] Research opt-in persistence setups for fully reproducible systems.
 - [ ] Improve documentation and modularize configurations further.
+- [ ] Custom packages, and overlays, would be a good thing to learn.
+- [ ] Gotta move off `x11`